 The 2015 emissions inventory estimates that fugitive hydrocarbon leaks from the five refineries in the Bay Area total approximately 1,172 tons per year of ROG based on emission factors at that time.
-The estimate of 458 tons per year shown below is based on interim emission factors that will be used during the completion of the heavy liquid leak study mentioned above.
-Refined estimates of actual emissions and potential emission reductions will be quantified based on the results of the heavy liquid leak study.
+As mentioned previously, uncertainties associated with these heavy liquid leak emission estimates are being evaluated, and staff is currently coordinating with Bay Area refineries to conduct a Heavy Liquid Leak Study to determine appropriate emission factors and refine these estimates.
+Refined estimates of heavy liquid leak emissions will be quantified based on the results of the Heavy Liquid Leak Study.